-Action: Train all members of staff and governors involved in recruitment and selection about equal opportunities and non-discrimination and ensure all staff receive PREVENT training.
-Check curriculum textbooks that are linked to subjects, for bias, and ensure that we have a good range of books which explore culture.
+Action: Train all members of staff and governors involved in recruitment and selection on equal opportunities and non-discrimination.
+All staff to have PREVENT training and School Equalities Training.

 Outcome: Training evaluation data will show that 100% of those attending have a good understanding of the legal requirements.
-Staff know how to access help if required.
 Children are tolerant, respectful and understanding.
 Issues regarding equality are dealt with swiftly and effectively.